Towards Logarithmic GLSM: The r-spin case: Stable log maps with uniform maximal degeneracy

 For each geometric point $t \in S$ we have a commutative diagram of solid arrows

-where the top and bottom horizontal arrows are the generalization morphisms given by the two charts above, the compositions of the vertical arrows are given by the morphism $S \to S_m$, and the factorization through $\oM(G_t, V_{\max,t})$ follows from Proposition \ref{prop:minimize-umd}.
+where the top and bottom horizontal arrows are the generization morphisms given by the two charts above, the compositions of the vertical arrows are given by the morphism $S \to S_m$, and the factorization through $\oM(G_t, V_{\max,t})$ follows from Proposition \ref{prop:minimize-umd}.
 By the construction in Section \ref{sss:um-monoid}, the arrow on the top induces the dashed arrow $\chi$ making the above diagram commutative.
+Indeed, to see the commutativity of the lower square, observe that the maximal degeneracy $e_{\max,s}$ at $s$ specializes to the maximal degeneracy $e_{\max, t}$ at $t$.
+Thus, the relations $\sim$ and elements of the form $(e_{\max,s} - e_{v,s})$ as in Section \ref{sss:um-monoid} over $s$ generize to the corresponding relations and elements over $t$, which leads to the factorization through $\chi$.